-If you are struggling to make this decision, instead of trying to sort out how to handle your inherited jewelry in your mind, using a more deliberate and physical approach can be more effective.
+If you are struggling to make this decision, instead of trying to sort out how to handle your inherited jewelry items in your mind.
+Using a more deliberate and physical approach can be more effective.
 See my suggested steps to help you decide if you are ready to sell your inherited jewelry.

 How To Sell Inherited Jewelry

 First, gather all of your inherited items together and spread them out so you can clearly see each individual piece of jewelry.
-Once you have all of your pieces handy, divide the items into various piles, based on category.
-Rings, bracelets, necklaces, etc. should be placed in completely separate areas of your designated sorting space.
+Once you have all of your pieces handy, divide the items into various piles, based on category: diamond rings, bracelets, necklaces, earrings etc.

 Next, closely examine each piece, paying close attention to how it makes you feel.
 Commit to spending a significant amount of time holding, examining and reflecting on how each individual piece resonates with you.
 It is often difficult to separate a family member or friend’s feelings about a particular item from your own, especially if it meant a lot to this person.
 Instead of focusing on how this item made someone else feel, concentrate on how what emotions it brings forth for you today.

 As you determine which items to keep, also consider whether you plan to keep these pieces on a short-term basis or over the long haul.
-If possible, try to limit your long-term pile to only a few key items and be open to re-evaluating your “short-term” inherited jewelry collection periodically.
+If possible, try to limit your long-term pile to only a few key items.
+Be open to re-evaluating your “short-term” inherited jewelry collection periodically.

 Once you are clear on which pieces to part with, WP Diamonds can help you avoid the stress-free way to sell your fine jewelry.
 With an uncomplicated process that can be initiated online, their experts will help you sell inherited items in the respectful manner with which they should be handled.